RU Contributor Rayne Hall returns with a post on things you should consider when writing outdoor scenes.

 Bio: Rayne Hall has published more than fifty books in several languages under several pen names with several publishers in RayneHall – Fantasy Horror Author – reduced size Portrait by Fawnheartseveral genres, mostly fantasy, horror and non-fiction.
 She is the author of the bestselling Writer’s Craft series (Writing Fight Scenes, Writing Scary Scenes, Writing About Villains, Writing About Magic and more) and editor of the Ten Tales short story anthologies.

 She is a trained publishing manager, holds a masters degree in Creative Writing, and has worked in the publishing industry for over thirty years.

 Having lived in Germany, China, Mongolia and Nepal, she has now settled in a small dilapidated town of former Victorian on the Sulu Vivid Settingssouth coast of England where she enjoys reading, gardening and long walks along the seashore.
 She shares her home with a black cat adopted from the cat shelter.
 Sulu likes to lie on the desk and snuggle into Rayne’s arms when she’s writing.

 - Writing Novel-Opening Scenes by Rayne Hall

-- Writing Duel Scenes by Rayne Hall
+- Writing Creepy Scenes by Rayne Hall

-- Writing Climax Scenes by Rayne Hall
+- Writing Battle Scenes by Rayne Hall